dataArtisans/flink-training-web/exercises/popularPlaces.md

     </div>
     <div id="collapseFour" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingFour">
       <div class="panel-body" markdown="span">
-Use a `WindowedDataStream.window().every()` to define a sliding window that triggers every five minutes a count of the records of the last 15 minutes.
+Use `WindowedDataStream.window().every()` to define a sliding window that triggers every five minutes a count of the records of the last 15 minutes.
 The counting can be implemented as a `WindowMapFunction` which also checks whether the computed count exceeds the specified popularity threshold.
 <br>
 Please be aware that the window times need to be adjusted by the speed factor of the [Taxi Data Generator]({{ site.baseurl }}/exercises/taxiData.html) as well.
       </div>